 Although simple in structure and style, the news release serves as a major vehicle for communicating with the media.
-A better understanding of its purpose, design, and uses, can also improve the chances of getting published.
+A better understanding of its purpose, design, and usage, can also improve the chances of getting published.

-In order to get the message out to the public, you probably will want to contact the local media.
+To get the message out to the public, you probably will want to contact the local media.
 But how?
 When seeking publicity for an organization, the following guidelines should be useful.